Quick Summary

 That’s why you need these best practices.
 You can get your message across without sacrificing clarity or professionalism.

-So, let’s dive into the best practices for using text abbreviations.
+So, let’s explore the best practices for using SMS text abbreviations effectively in your business messages.

 Below are 4 text abbreviation best practices to remember.